lindsayo/getdata-013/CodeBook.md

 **Measurements**
 The variables in the final data set are:
-* "subject"
-	The ID number of the person measured.
+* "subject": The ID number of the person measured.
-* "activity"
-	The activity the subject performed.
+* "activity": The activity the subject performed.
 * The measurements names are built in a modular way.
 The components are:
 	* Time or Frequency
 		* t: time